 McGlynn's Sports Cafe provides a variety of menu options including: daily specials, burgers, fries, homemade soups, sub sandwiches, and more!
 O'Connell's features both hot and cold beverages in addition to homemade baked goods.
 Both are located in teh Haehn Campus Center and a perfect place to gather with friends!

 Student-run coffee shops where you can use your flex dollars.

 SJU Refectory (Main Dining Room)

 Complete meal service, located in the Quadrangle.
 All-you-care-to-eat with unlimited seconds on most items.
-SJU Sexton Commons

-This a la carte location offers daily specials, grill, deli items, sandwich items, pizzas and other snack items.
+This is a la carte location offers daily specials, grill, deli items, sandwich items, pizzas and other snack items.
 Located in Sexton Commons, this establishment has hours from early morning into the late night for students’ convenience.

-In accordance with the Residence Agreement, students living in the residence halls and lower level single rooms in the West apartments are required to maintain a Board Plan for the academic year.
+In accordance with the Residence Agreement, students living in the residence halls and lower level rooms in the West apartments are required to maintain a Board Plan for the academic year.
 Exceptions to this policy must be approved by Culinary Services.
-Please contact Culinary Services, for information regarding appealing your culinary service meal plan.
+Please contact Culinary Services for information regarding appealing your culinary service meal plan.